 - Check condition of gaskets and seals and look for oil leaks. - Check condition of PCV valve.
-A bad valve will let boost into crank case (also refer to the electrical system tests). - Check to see that the PCV Switch Valve hoses are routed correctly and that the valve is switching properly. - Check the 1 PSI pressure switch to see that it is powering the BROWN wire at 1 PSI. - Check cylinder compression to verify engine is in good condition. - Check oil pump operation and for any flow restrictions.
+A bad valve will let boost into crank case (also refer to the electrical system tests). - Check to see that the PCV Switch Valve hoses are routed correctly and that the valve is switching properly. - Check the 1 PSI pressure switch to see that it is powering the BROWN wire at 1 PSI switch. - Check cylinder compression to verify engine is in good condition. - Check oil pump operation and for any flow restrictions. - Check for oil at the tailpipes indicates problem with oil return system.